Further than the Furthest Thing: Production history and reception

 The play was first performed at the Traverse Theatre in Edinburgh on 6 August 1999, as a co-production between the Tron Theatre Company and the Royal National Theatre.
 It was directed by Irina Brown, and featured Paola Dionisotti as Mill, Gary McInnes as Francis, Kevin McMonagle as Bill, Darrell D'Silva as Mr Hansen, and Arlene Cockburn as Rebecca.
 Its premiere was extremely well-received, and in the following years the play was performed at other venues including the Royal National Theatre in London in 2001 and Manhattan Theatre Club in New York in 2002.

 Reviews of the New York production were much more mixed; both Bruce Weber in The New York Times and David Finkle in TheaterMania criticised its plot as "melodramatic" and unrealistically eventful, while Charles Isherwood in Variety criticised what he viewed as its heavy-handed anti-imperialist themes.

 The play had a revival at the Dundee Repertory Theatre in 2012; artistic director James Brining created an ambitious stage design using 29,000 litres of water.
 The water covered the stage as a shallow pool for the first act, and was collected into jars, laid around the stage, for the second.
 The revival was critically acclaimed, with both Brining's design and Harris' plot receiving praise, although the dialogue was criticised as over-long in places.

+Further than the Furthest Thing was revived at London's Young Vic in 2023, starring Jenna Russell and Cyril Nri as Mill and Bill respectively.